 Considered to be the best fighter when hooked, this species is found in large concentrations in both lakes.
 These spring spawners closely follow the patterns of largemouth bass during spring and summer, with the largest numbers being caught in April and May.
 Fall and winter will find them much more reluctant to move into the shallows, preferring the deep, rocky banks.

-KENTUCKY (SPOTTED) BASS
+Ky (SPOTTED) BASS

 Abundant populations of this fighter are found along the main lakes and major tributaries.
 Following many of the spring and summer patterns of the largemouth, they can also be found schooling near baitfish.
 During mid-fall, they will return to shallow waters, especially near wood structures.
 Like the largemouth, they will hang near the drop-offs during the winter.